techidaily/site-pokemon-go-android/source/_posts/how-to-get-and-use-pokemon-go-promo-codes-on-realme-12plus-5g-drfone-by-drfone-virtual-android.md

 ![drfone](https://images.wondershare.com/drfone/article/2020/09/PGSharp-ban-spoofing-app-4.png)

-This tool is safe and secure to use, plus it offers a real map interface, and it is difficult for Niantic to catch it.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/PNw3Lb26wFA?si=5NR1XRVSp41EQYMy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/4YCkNXJjC3c?si=9Tn8KiqKGTZi1o7E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+This tool is safe and secure to use, plus it offers a real map interface, and it is difficult for Niantic to catch it.

 ## Part 2: How to Avoid Being Banned From Spoofing